 The contract should detail the product and the installation procedure:

 - Brand and model of window used in each opening.

 - Whether new windows will match existing trim.

 - Exactly how large each opening will be when prepared for the window, and how large each window will be—the glass and the opening.
 This last point is especially important because vagueness here risks having the company supply windows that are smaller than they should be—convenient for the company because the windows can easily be worked into place but undesirable for you because the result might be packing out of the space before the new window is installed, less glass than you expected, and an ugly window.

-Contractors should carry two types of insurance—general liability and workers’ compensation—and be willing to show you a certificate that confirms the coverage.
+Contractors should carry two types of insurance—general liability and workers’ compensation—and be willing to show you a certificate confirming coverage.
 The first type insures against damages when a contractor drops a window; the second covers injuries to the worker it fell on.
 Homeowners policies may cover those incidents, too, but the contractor’s insurance should kick in first.

-The starting date should be firm, so you can prepare for the job.
-A completion date is less important because most projects can start in a week or less and take only a day to complete.
+The starting date should be firm, so you can prepare.
+A completion date is less important because most projects can start within a week or so and take only a day to complete.
 But it’s wise to add a phrase indicating that the work will be continuous, and a note about who will be onsite supervising the job.

 To provide some recourse if the job proves to be obviously substandard, contracts should contain a phrase to the effect that the contractor will complete the project in a workmanlike and professional manner.

 Because window replacement projects generate a lot of construction debris, carting it away (and paying disposal fees) should be part of the contract.

 Compliance with Lead Abatement Laws